seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 If `field_present` is set to false, the plugin framework assumes that `res_str`/`res_u64` is undefined and will not use or free() it.

-Similar to `next_batch()`, the [libsinsp-plugin-sdk-go](https://github.com/falcosecurity/libsinsp-plugin-sdk-go) package provides a utility function `sinsp.WrapExtractFuncs` that can wrap simpler functions that extract individual values and handle the type conversion/iteration over fields.
+Similar to `next_batch()`, the [plugin-sdk-go](https://github.com/falcosecurity/plugin-sdk-go) module provides a utility function `sinsp.WrapExtractFuncs` that can wrap simpler functions that extract individual values and handle the type conversion/iteration over fields.
 That package is described in more detail below.

 #### `int32_t (*register_async_extractor)(ss_plugin_t *s, async_extractor_info *info) [Required: no]`

 This optional, advanced function is used to amortize the overhead of Cgo function calls across multiple calls to `extract_fields()`.
 Implementing it properly requires close coordination with the plugin framework to coordinate synchronous updates to the provided struct as well as notifications to/from the plugin framework.

 There shouldn't be any need to implement this function directly in plugins.
 For plugins written in C, the overhead is low and amortization is not required.
-For plugins written in Go, the [libsinsp-plugin-sdk-go](https://github.com/falcosecurity/libsinsp-plugin-sdk-go) package provides a utility function `sinsp.RegisterAsyncExtractors` that can wrap simpler functions that extract individual values and handle the interactions with the plugin framework.
+For plugins written in Go, the [plugin-sdk-go](https://github.com/falcosecurity/plugin-sdk-go) module provides a utility function `sinsp.RegisterAsyncExtractors` that can wrap simpler functions that extract individual values and handle the interactions with the plugin framework.

 If not defined, the plugin framework will use the simpler `plugin_get_fields()` function instead.